 Permanent change may stop or hinder the many other landowners in the area from utilising their land for subdivision and lifestyle blocks.
 One of the SON mottos is Lifestyle.
 No-one wants to live next door to a rally track, it may as well be an airport or nuclear power plant.
 Ordinarily you can't see the future but in this case the crystal ball is clear.
 With our growing population and being so closed to Perth, 80kms or so, we can see this usage will hinder the future use for many other landowners.
 Why should so many suffer in the future for the extraordinary use of a small piece of land.
 A yearly or biannual licence would allow for the special usage of land to be stopped or altered when it becomes necessary.
 This would also prevent future, expensive legal procedures by all landowners concerned and the Shire for making a foreseeable mistake.
-We know that Shires and Councils can generally only make decision s on what is presented in front of them and it is difficult to consider what ifs of the future and the Police to regulate.
+We know that Shires and Councils can generally only make decision s on what is presented in front of them and it is difficult to consider what ifs of the future but this is an expentional case. and the Police to regulate.
 Should Council determine to grant planning approval for this retrospective land use, the approval would be subject to the land.
 It is important to note, that there are conditions imposed on all planning approval determinations which the landowner is bound to adhere to.
 What needs to be clear is that this application is for an ancillary use 'recreation-private' to the primary agricultural use on the site.
-The Local Planning Strategy does not identify the existing Rural lots for further subdivision potential within this area.
-We know that Shires and Councils can generally only make decision s on what again we vigorously oppose the land being changed from agricultural extensive to private recreation and would only support an annual or biannual application/licence as long as this activity is acceptable to other landowners in the area.
+The Local Planning Strategy does not identify the existing Rural lots for further subdivision potential within this area. for making a foreseeable mistake.
+We know that Shires and Councils can is presented in front of them and it is difficult to consider what ifs of the future but this is an exceptional case.
+Once again we vigorously oppose the land being changed from agricultural extensive to private recreation and would only support an annual or biannual application/licence as long as this activity is acceptable to other landowners in the area.
 10 Petition from To the Northam Shire Council.
-Noise Comments regarding poiss The submission is noted.
-10 60 residents TO THE NOTHIAITI STILLE COULICII.
-140196 Comments regarding noise THE SUDITIOSION IS HOLEU.
-We request that you DO NOT grant the generated from the use are It should be noted that the Shire We request that you DO NOT grant the not supported.
+Noise Comments regarding noise The submission is noted.
+60 residents generated from the use are of the We request that you DO NOT grant the not supported.
 An acoustic It should be noted that the Shire Warranine proposed Rally Car Application for assessment has been has not received any complaints in

 Subdivision located 2.4km to the north- east of the site.
 We choose to live where we do because it is quiet.
 We feel it is an imposition on the quality of our lives to allow the applicant to create unacceptable level of noise on the weekends when we are trying to enjoy some peace and quiet.
 Please do not grant this Change to Use Private Recreation Application. undertaken at the site which demonstrates that the operation of the activity does not result in unacceptable noise levels.
-The Rally School will also operate only between the hours of 8am and 5pm on two (2) weekends per month between February and December; therefore will not adversely impact the surrounding residents. relation to noise associated with the rally school prior to this application being advertised for public comment.
-In order to further mitigate noise impacts, the applicant is proposing noise management strategies including: • Vehicles fitted with effective exhaust mufflers. • Appropriate siting of the rally school away from nearby dwellings. • Restricted operating hours.
-Should Council resolve to approve this application, it would be subject to conditions, one of which would require the applicant to comply with the Environmental (Noise) Protection Regulations 1997.
+The Rally School will also operate only between the hours of 8am and 5pm on two (2) weekends per month between February and December; therefore will not adversely impact the surrounding residents. rally school prior to this application being advertised for public comment.
+In order to further mitigate noise impacts, the applicant is proposing noise Should Council resolve to approve this application, it would be subject to conditions, one of which would require the applicant to comply with the Environmental (Noise) Protection Regulations 1997.